RCThales/ThalesBoy/README.md

 ## Running the Application

-To run ThalesBoy, use the following command:
+To run Typescript `watch` script, use the following command:

 ```bash
 npm start